 You can reach the person managing the list at

-to attend the Health&Safety workshop.
+All TA applicants must attend the Health&Safety workshop.
 If you have already done the

 workshop in a previous semester, you DO NOT need to attend it again.